AIMultipleAIMultiple

 Multi-GPU Benchmark: B200 vs H200 vs H100 vs MI300X

-We benchmarked NVIDIA’s B200, H200, H100, and AMD’s MI300X to measure how well they scale for Large Language Model (LLM) inference.
-Using the vLLM framework with the meta-llama/Llama-3.1-8B-Instruct model, we ran tests on 1, 2, 4, and 8 GPUs.
-We analyzed throughput and scaling efficiency to show how each GPU architecture manages parallelized, compute-intensive workloads.
+For over two decades, optimizing compute performance has been a cornerstone of my work.
+We benchmarked NVIDIA’s B200, H200, H100 and AMD’s MI300X to assess how well they scale for Large Language Model (LLM) inference.
+Using the vLLM framework with the meta-llama/Llama-3.1-8B-Instruct model, we ran tests on 1, 2, 4 and 8 GPUs.

 Multi-GPU benchmark results